Mathurapur I: Pisciculture

 In Mathurapur I CD block, in 2013-14, net area under effective pisciculture was 877 hectares, engaging 2,169 persons in the profession, and with an approximate annual production of 51,511 quintals.

 Pisciculture is an important source of employment in South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in Pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013-14, Mathurapur I CD block had offices of 7 commercial banks.

 Backward Regions Grant Fund

 South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Mathurapur I CD block has 1 originating/ terminating bus route.
 4 bus routes have ceased to operate.

-Mathurapur Road is a station on the Sealdah-Namkhana line.
+Mathurapur Road is a station on the Sealdah South section.